curefit/react-native-video/README.md

 "index" | number | Play the video track with the index specified as the value, e.g. 0

 If a track matching the specified Type (and Value if appropriate) is unavailable, ABR will be used.

 Platforms: Android ExoPlayer

+#### startPosition

+Set's the starting position when the video begins playing (in seconds).

+Platforms: Android ExoPlayer